defano/wyldcard/README.md

 end doMenu
 ```

-Note that by invoking `pass doMenu` we're letting HyperCard respond to these menu selections.
+By invoking `pass doMenu` we're letting HyperCard respond to these menu selections.
 In the case where the user chooses "Background" and does not click "OK" in the dialog box, we are not passing `doMenu` and thereby "trapping" the menu selection preventing HyperCard from acting upon it.

 Be aware that messages are sent **only** when in browse mode (the browse tool is active).
-If you author a script that accidentally traps all menu messages or you otherwise need to temporarily restore normal behavior to the menubar you can do so by choosing a different tool from the palette.
+If you author a script that accidentally traps all menu messages or you otherwise need to temporarily restore normal behavior to the menubar, you can do so by choosing a paint tool from the palette (or by typing `reset menuBar` in the message box).

 #### Properties of a menu item

-The name, accelerator key, enable/disable and checkmark of a menu item can be scripted in HyperTalk by referring to these menu item properties.
+The name, accelerator key, disable state and checkmark of a menu item can be scripted in HyperTalk by referring to these menu item properties.

 Menu Property   | Description
 ----------------|---------------